 *Note: Each college has its own admissions requirements.
 Be sure to talk to a counselor about individual college requirements to ensure you take the proper courses throughout your high school education.

-2. Discuss the next four years with your counselor
+2. Discuss the next four years with your counselor when preparing for college

 Don’t let your early high school years pass by without seeing a counselor.
 It may be a dreaded activity to you to schedule an appointment and sit down to discuss your future, but you’ll be glad you did.